readthedocs/sphinx-hoverxref/docs/usage.rst

 This will :hoverxref:`show a tooltip <hoverxref:hoverxref>` in the linked words to ``hoverxref``.

-Tooltip on intersphinx content
+Tooltip on Intersphinx content
 ------------------------------

-Sphinx comes with a nice built-in extension called :doc:`sphinx.ext.intersphinx <sphinx:usage/extensions/intersphinx>` that allows you to generate links to specific objects in other project's documentation pages.
+Sphinx comes with a nice built-in extension called :doc:`sphinx.ext.intersphinx <sphinx:usage/extensions/intersphinx>` that allows you to generate references to specific objects in an external documentation project.

-You can combine this extension with ``sphinx-hoverxref`` to show tooltips over these links to other projects.
+You can combine ``intersphinx`` and ``sphinx-hoverxref`` to show tooltips from these mapped projects.
+To enable an Intersphinx mapping, you need to list it in :confval:`hoverxref_domains`.

-For example, this documentation itself configures intersphinx with Read the Docs documentation and allow us to do the following:
+As an example, this documentation itself configures Intersphinx with Read the Docs documentation and allow us to do the following:

 .. code-block:: rst